-Tubelite Inc. has named Michael Ross as client development manager serving the northern Georgia market.
-He reports directly to Tubelite regional sales manager Patrick Daniels.
+Tubelite Inc. has named Paul Drake as client development manager serving the market in Kentucky.
+He reports directly to Tubelite’s regional sales manager, Patrick Daniels.
 They work closely with glazing contractors and architectural teams to provide assistance with storefront, curtainwall, entrances and daylight control systems.

 For information on employment opportunities at Tubelite, please click on “Careers” at the top of the home page.